 |Rebuild Business Foundation|| |

 The Company has established a whistleblowing system to discover acts which violate laws, the Articles of Incorporation, or other regulations within the Shiseido Group and to promptly correct such issues.
-In the Japan region, the Company has established an internal hotline managed by in-house counselors, an external hotline operated by a third party, and the Compliance Committee Hotline through which employees are able to make direct reports to the Committee Chair.
+In the Japan region, the Company has established an internal hotline managed by in-house counselors, an external hotline operated by a third party, and the HQ/SJ Compliance Committee Hotline through which employees are able to make direct reports to the Committee Chair.
+The hotlines allow anonymous reporting.
 The Company has also created a whistleblowing hotline for reports related to corporate officers and promotes the use of these hotlines.
 For other regions, the Company has set up local/regional hotlines, in addition to a Shiseido Group Global Hotline at the global headquarters for direct reports from employees worldwide.
 These hotlines contribute to strong compliance/governance structure of the entire Group.

 To secure effectiveness of the whistleblowing system, the Company has developed and promotes internal regulations to protect whistleblowers’ personal information and confidentiality.
 These regulations also protect whistleblowers from retaliation such as dismissal from their position or workplace.